TeamAmiogos/CodeAThon/README.md

 # CodeAThon
-This repo is created for CodeAThon challenge
+This repo is created for CodeAThon challenge.